scalacenter/tooling-working-groups/nominations/mads-hartmann.md

 ## Working Groups

-This candidate is nominated as a candidate to the LSP Working Group (LSP-WG)
+This candidate is nominated as a candidate to the LSP Working Group (LSP-WG).

 ## Proposition